 Black Enterprise initially had a small audience.
 Only three of the roughly three thousand senior executives at major corporations were black.
 By the tenth issue, however, the magazine became profitable by attracting corporate advertisers and focusing on black business-related stories that other major news sources and the rest of the black press ignored.

 Graves continued his entrepreneurial ventures and bought the Pepsi-Cola of Washington, D.C. bottling franchise in 1990.
 In 1998, he sold the company back to its parent company but continued to work as the chairman of Pepsi’s Advisory and Ethnic Marketing Committee.
 He also sponsored the Greenwich Street Corporate growth fund, a fund that supports mid-sized black owned businesses.

 In 1997, Graves published a part career guide and part autobiography called How to Succeed in Business without Being White, which made the Wall Street Journal and New York Times best seller lists.
 Graves is on the board of directors of numerous corporations and non-profit institutions, such as the Schomburg Center for Research in Black Culture and the Steadman Hawkins Sports Medicine Foundation.
 He has received more than four dozen awards and honors including a NAACP Spingarn Medal, and was appointed by President George W. Bush in 2002 to the Presidential Commission charged with establishing the National Museum of African American History and Culture.
 In 2002, Fortune Magazine also named Graves one of fifty most powerful and influential African Americans in corporate America.

-Graves has three sons who work alongside their father in Black Enterprise.
+Graves, a member of Sigma Pi Phi fraternity, has three sons who work alongside their father in Black Enterprise.
 His oldest son, Earl “Butch” Graves was named the company’s chief executive officer in January 2006.